FINALLY, LOTS OF MILD 50s THIS AFTERNOON!

 Your First Alert Weather Forecast:

-Today looks like the warmest day so far this year.
-Most of our afternoon highs will be in the 50s, with some 40s in the Northwoods where there’s still lots of snow on the ground.
-Up until today, Green Bay hasn’t reached 50 degrees this year, so today’s weather will be a treat.
-However, it would be wise to temper your excitement for these milder temperatures because we’ll also be dealing with a brisk west-southwest wind.
+For many, today is the warmest day so far this year.
+Our afternoon highs are in the 50s, with some 40s in the Northwoods where there’s still lots of snow on the ground.
+Up until today, Green Bay hasn’t reached 50 degrees this year, so today’s weather is a treat.

-While clouds are floating through Wisconsin, today looks partly sunny.
-A weak front will produce showers across southern Wisconsin.
-Some of these afternoon and evening showers may glance through the southern Fox Valley and areas just south of Highway 10.
+While clouds are floating through Wisconsin, there’s also a decent amount of sun.
+A weak front is also producing showers across southern Wisconsin.
+Some of this light rain may glance through the southern Fox Valley and areas just south of Highway 10 through tonight.
 Areas farther north will stay dry.

 Our next big weathermaker is another spring storm coming through during the midweek.
 Showers and thunderstorms will push into the area late tomorrow and through early Wednesday.
 It should be cold enough for light freezing rain for areas NORTH of Green Bay.
 Untreated surfaces may become icy Tuesday evening.
 Meanwhile, storms may become strong to severe across the southern half of the state.
 Similar to last Friday, these storms may also have hail, high winds and even isolated tornadoes.
 We’re expecting this severe weather to stay just south of our area, but it will be close enough for us to watch the situation closely.